lexoyo/documents/blogposts/anounce_application_month.md

 [re-decentralisation](http://redecentralize.org/) of the Internet: an open network of federated services where users as citizens have the freedom to choose where to host their data.
-They might choose to install and run their own server, pay a hoster like us or similar like-minded organisations and companies that they trust, or even use one of the popular and large-scale cloud platforms.
+They might choose to install and run their own server, pay a [hoster like us](https://indiehosters.net/page/home)or [similar like-minded organisations and companies](https://github.com/indiehosters/nice-hosting-providers) that they trust, or even use one of the popular and large-scale cloud platforms.
 Free software web applications and open protocols are the cornerstone of this infrastracture, as only those guarantee that users can connect between different